twistedstream/authz-story/02-more-than-one-user/README.md

 ![](./diagram-01.png)

 To implement this in a simple way, Julie modifies [server.js](./server.js) to require that the client pass user credentials (username/password) via HTTP [Basic Authentication](https://tools.ietf.org/html/rfc7617).
-Her new logic then validates the credentials against a local [user.json](./user.json) file and returns only the projects owned by the validated user.
+Her new logic then validates the credentials against a local [users.json](./users.json) file and returns only the projects owned by the validated user.

+> Pretend for now (for the sake of simplicity) that the passwords in the `users.json` file are hashed and salted instead of stored in clear text.

 Now when the [old client](../01-a-simple-client-and-resource-server/client.js) attempts to access the list of projects, an error is returned since the client is doing nothing to satisfy the server's new requirements: